MoMoney75/Jobly-full/README.md

 # Welcome to Jobly!

 ## Overview
 Jobly is a job search application that offers a complete user profile, including profile editing, authentication, and authorization.
 Once registered, users can browse open positions across various companies and search for jobs by company names.
+You can try Jobly at https://jobly-express.surge.sh/

 Our **Quick Apply** feature allows users to apply swiftly, saving valuable time.
 Applied jobs are marked as **"Applied"** to prevent duplicate applications for the same position.